What you should know about Spectre and Meltdown

 Contact us for a free consultation to learn more.

-Corey McReynolds is an Enterprise Security Consultant with Sword & Shield Enterprise Security.
+Corey McReynolds is the director of enterprise consultanting with Sword & Shield Enterprise Security.

 Corey holds a Bachelor of Arts in communication as well as degrees in Information Technology, Programming, and Network Security & Forensics.
 He also earned all six of the Committee on National Security Systems (CNSS) Certifications meeting requirements for both the National Security Agency (NSA) and U.S. Department of Homeland Security (DHS).